 - Then, work the brush from your hands up the arms, both sides, toward your chest.
 Sweep over your shoulders onto your chest as well.
 On your neck, brush down towards your heart.

 Search for a dry brush that meets these requirements:

 - Your dry brush should contain bristles that are natural, not synthetic.

 - The bristles should be somewhat stiff, but not too hard.

-- Look for one that is comfortable in your hand and that has an attachable handle for hard-to-reach spots, too.
+- Look for one that is comfortable in your hand.

 But, no matter what kind you buy, make sure to regularly wash your dry brush with hot, soapy water and air dry to keep bacteria away that could cause breakouts or infections.